 Even if moving to another home with your pet is an exciting perspective for you, the pet is not very happy, you can be sure about this.
-By relocating, pets lose their normal environment, their territory and the common landmarks.
-In time, they adapted to the respective place and strictly delimited their space marking all the objects they had access to: the bed, the armchairs, the cabinets, the walls etc. Thus, the house or apartment has become their territory, and they will have a hard time getting used to another place.
+By relocating, pets lose their normal environment, their territory, and common landmarks.
+In time, they adapted to the respective place and strictly delimited their space marking all the objects they had access to the bed, the armchairs, the cabinets, the walls, etc. Thus, the house or apartment has become their territory, and they will have a hard time getting used to another place.

 Pet owners commonly say that their animals have experienced some level of stress during and after the relocation process:

 - they followed their owner wherever he/ she went

 - they had accidents through the new house